saberman888/Letter-Studio/README.md

 # QuarryLang
-A tool for conlanging offline
+A tool for conlanging offline.
+Quarrylang (QLang) is a good tool for making constructed languages offline.